 United Mine Workers of America

-The Legal Department consists of five attorneys, four of whom work in the Headquarters Office and one in Charleston, WV.
-In addition to the Peggy Browning Fellow, the UMWA generally employs one or two law clerk interns each summer.
-Legal work regularly includes organizing, negotiations, contract enforcement, plant closings, safety and health law, and internal union affairs.
+The Legal Department consists of four attorneys.
+Legal work regularly includes organizing, negotiations, contract enforcement, plant closings, health and safety law, and internal union affairs.
 In addition to providing legal advice and helping with the creation and implementation of Union policies, UMWA attorneys engage in a large quantity of litigation in state and federal courts, as well as before state and federal administrative agencies.
-The lawyers work closely with all of the UMWA departments; our interns and Fellows share the same broad exposure and experience.
+The department works closely with all of the UMWA departments, and Fellows share the same broad exposure and experience.
+The UMWA relies on its legal staff to further the Union's mission as a progressive force for change and was highlighted in America's Greatest Places To Work With A Law Degree.

 Address cover letter to: